benlue/soar/README.md

 #SOAR
 ## What Is SOAR
 SOAR (Simple Object Adapter for Relational database) is a relational database access tool.
 It allows developers to access database with/as Javascript objects.
 It also gives back developers the power to precisely control how databases are accessed.
 SOAR offers some benefits of ORM and tries to avoid its overhead and problems.
-Also, if you need to access multiple databases at the same time, SOAR would greatly simplify the task for you.
+Also, if you need to access multiple databases in an application, SOAR would greatly simplify the task for you.

 ## Why SOAR
 Most developers would agree it's not a good idea to compose SQL statements inside programs.
 It's tedious and error-prone.
 So there comes ORM which was intended to provide a cleaner programming model.
 Unfortunately, ORM could turn into a monster if the DB schema is full of references.